 - Historical plans of major structures

-Community records further enhance our understanding of the history and evolution of Ottawa.
+Community records include the records of individuals, families, businesses and organizations who have contributed meaningfully to and further enhance our understanding of the history, and evolution of Ottawa.
 Some examples from our collections include:

 - The Billings, Lett and Ogilvy family papers